Skip to content

 At this point, you have the sentry node set up.

-On your local machine, you also have the Ansible playbook set up to run the validator node setup.
+Your local machine is also configured with an Ansible playbook to run the validator node setup.

-Check that the remote validator machine is reachable.
-On the local machine, run ansible validator -m ping.
+To check that the remote validator machine is reachable, run ansible validator -m ping on your local machine.

 xxx.xxx.xx.xx | SUCCESS => {